Manaslu Circuit Trek

 • Breakfast/Lunch/Dinner/Local cuisine

-Samagaun sits quietly beneath the North Face of Manaslu, and waking up here feels unreal.
-Today is your acclimatization day, but it’s also one of the most meaningful.
+Samagaun sits quietly beneath the massive north face of Mount Manaslu, and waking up here feels both peaceful and powerful.
+This is your acclimatization day, but it is also one of the most meaningful parts of the trek.
+The village itself reflects strong Tibetan influence, with stone houses, prayer flags, mani walls, and chortens spread across the settlement.

 Trek Distance: 12km/ 7.4 miles